-The majority of Bursary applications (Entrance and continuation) will be assessed by the Bursary Committee in January/February each year for awards starting in the following September.
+Bursary applications (Entrance and continuation) will be assessed by the Bursary Committee at various times between December and July each year.

 Entrance Bursary assistance is not offered to new International domiciled pupils.
 Short-term, in-year hardship bursary requests for existing international domiciled pupils will be considered if there are extenuating circumstances and a fully declared means-tested application can be fairly and fully assessed remotely.

 The Ovin Bursary is awarded to a deserving and outstanding pupil from East Anglia seeking to be a day pupil in the Sixth Form, whose circumstances would normally preclude such an opportunity.
 This award is means-tested and may represent up to 100% of day fees.
 The Ovin Bursary is not applied for but is awarded by the Bursary Committee to the most appropriate Bursary applicant.

 The Relithan Bursary is another Bursary award to a deserving 6th former awarded by the Bursary Committee to the most suitable applicant.

 The Ben Fawcett Award is to commemorate a former Headmaster and is awarded to support a student studying either for GCSE or A Level.

 Timelines for Bursary applications for the 2022-23 Academic Year

 Owing to the timescales surrounding Year 12 entry decisions, any enquiries/requests for Entrance Bursaries for those starting Year 12 at King’s Ely in September 2022 should be received by 21 October 2021 (but preferably earlier, as part of the discussions during the Admissions/Registration process).